wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 `Promise.allSettled()` will tell you when all the promises are done, regardless of whether they were rejected or resolved.

-There are a few more error handling techniques that we need to use but they do not get introduced until we learn **async await**.
+There are a few more error handling techniques that we need to use but they do not get introduced until we learn **async/await**.

 Let's go back and refactor the last exercise we did to use promises instead of callback hell.